mrfloris/mac/README.md

 <https://apps.apple.com/gb/app/blackmagic-disk-speed-test/id425264550?mt=12>

 I will have to review all this ^ when i have time. but now i at least have this.

+- TODO: sort the apps list from high to lower priority (defn, using daily, vs, not super needed)
+- TODO: maybe check if some apps can be brew installed, I never checked, update: the456 checked, see above)

 ---